 - Dedicated neurosurgery configuration of ultrasound device simplifies system setup for cranial imaging

-- Full compatibility with BK Ultrasound Flex Focus 800 and bk5000 and corresponding neurosurgery transducers
+- Full compatibility with BK Medical Flex Focus 800, bk5000 and bkActiv and corresponding neurosurgery transducers

 Brainlab offers navigation of both 2D and 3D ultrasound data at an unprecedented level of image quality.
 Superimposition of live 2D ultrasound images onto preoperative patient data allows for direct comparison with intraoperative status.
 After performing an ultrasound scan, a volumetric dataset is available for 3D navigation in axial, coronal, sagittal or any other reconstructed view.

 - Serial acquisition of 3D ultrasound data for dynamic control of resection progress

 - Navigation on 3D ultrasound images using a pointer or any other navigated instrument

 - Easy comparison of historical data in axial, coronal and sagittal planes

 For even more streamlined “plug-and-play” workflows, BK Medical neurosurgery transducers are sterilizable and pre-calibrated for navigation, eliminating inconvenient user calibration in the sterile field.

 - Craniotomy probe for high-resolution imaging after craniotomy